African Things To Do

 • Plan for permits

-Some areas require special permissions—don’t assume access
+Some areas require permissions—don’t assume access

 FAQ – South Sudan Tours